pirl/pirl-docs/src/testnet/setup_masternode.md

 >

-## Building and Installing the pirl Binary
+## Building and Installing the Pirl Testnet Binary